certifaction/cli/README.md

 signing, then the command will honor the prepare command flags.
 If the input parameter and the --hash flag are omitted, then the command will take its input from stdin.
 The command will output the prepared file.
 If the output parameter is omitted, then the output will be returned to stdout.
-Here are the sign
 >#### Flags
 >```
->--scope      Optional signature scope override to choose between
->             register, sign and certify.
 >--sign-only  Do not prepare the document if it is not already
 >             prepared and return an error instead.
 >--hash       String, the hash of the document to sign
 >```